abhishekabhishek/abhishekabhishek.github.io/_posts/2019-01-08-Introduction-to-Quantum-Perceptrons.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The construction of the unitary transformation corresponding to the weight vector is not as trivial.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To be updated.
-- Quantum Perceptron using Sign Flip Blocks
+- Quantum Perceptron using Sign Flip Blocks (arXiV:1811.02266)
 <br/>

-- Quantum Perceptron using Hypergraph States Generation Subroutine (HPGS)
+- Quantum Perceptron using Hypergraph States Generation Subroutine (HPGS) (arXiV:1811.02266)
 <br/>

+- Quantum Online Perceptron using Grover's Search (arXiV:1602.04799)

+- Quantum Perceptron using Version Space Interpretation (arXiV:1602.04799)

 ### Implementations and Examples<a id='implementations_and_examples'></a>